adventuremeng/adventuremeng/content/page/about.md

 These are my work highlights:

-• Developed several site plans for community improvement at various sites in the City of Florence and the City of Houston.
+• Developed site plans, master plans, and renderings  for community revitalization at various cities (Florence SC, Houston TX, Cincinnati, OH, Spartanburg SC) using both architectural path (AutoCAD, Sketchup, Adobe CC) and GIS path (ArcGIS Pro, ArcGIS Urban, City Engine).

-• Manages the GIS database and server.
+• Manages the GIS database and server: using ArcSDE, ArcGIS Server, and PostgreSQL to host GIS data and online maps with multiple query options and layers.

 • Sought to automate APD-U’s analysis work using various tools and coding scripts.
+Automated the housing supply and demand gap analysis process and multi-level Census data downloading process.

+• Completed [market analysis](https://highlandtransformationplan.files.wordpress.com/2019/09/9.17.19-steering-committee-meeting_sml.pdf#page=22")  and [economic analysis](https://highlandtransformationplan.files.wordpress.com/2019/12/11.5.19-steering-committee-mtg4.pdf#page=16") reports for Spartanburg's Highland Transformation Plan.

+• Project management role of Westside Future Fund Mapping Task.

-The following descriptions are my prfossional skills at work.
-You can click on the links for work samples.
+**The following descriptions are my prfossional skills at work.
+You can click on the links for work samples.**

 ### Site Planning